zuozhenggh/learning-library/developer-library/weblogic-to-oci/prepare/prepare.md

 - Create a Vault.
 - Create a Key.
 - Create a Secret to hold the WebLogic Admin password.
-- Copy the Secret OCID to use during the provisioning stage
+- Copy the Secret OCID to use during the provisioning stage.

 ### Prerequisites